 - Acute urticaria - if it develops suddenly and lasts less than six weeks.
 Most cases last 24-48 hours.
 About 1 in 6 people will have at least one bout of urticaria in their life.
 It can affect anyone at any age.
 Some people have recurring bouts of acute urticaria.

 - Chronic urticaria - if it persists longer than six weeks.
 (Chronic means persistent or ongoing.)
 This is uncommon.
+(See separate leaflet called Chronic Urticaria (Hives) for more details.)

 This rest of this leaflet deals only with acute urticaria.